MohyeldinM-Mady/PMI-Devops-Assistant_prototype/README.md

 ```

 Open the Streamlit URL shown in the terminal, create an account, and start asking questions about the configured GitHub repository.

+The API must be running before the UI.
+The UI connects to `http://127.0.0.1:8000` by default; change `API_URL` in `src/UI/app.py` if the API runs elsewhere.

 ## Full repository preparation